Friedrich-Georg Eberhardt

 Friedrich-Georg Eberhardt (15 January 1892 – 9 September 1964) was a German Generalleutnant who commanded several divisions during World War II.
 He was awarded the Knight's Cross of the Iron Cross.

 History

+In September 1939, he commanded the German forces in one of the opening battles of World War II, the Battle of Westerplatte.

 He commanded the 60th Infantry Division, 38th Infantry Division, 174th Reserve Division, and 286th Security Division.
 He was sent four times to the Führerreserve.

-In 1939, he commanded the German forces in one of the opening battles of World War II, the Battle of Westerplatte.

 From December 1944 on, he was judge at the Reichskriegsgericht under Roland Freisler.
+Friedrich-Georg Eberhardt was taken prisoner in May 1945 and was released in 1947.

 He was a recipient of the Knight's Cross of the Iron Cross, the highest award in the military and paramilitary forces of Nazi Germany during World War II.